In court, Trump faced charges with no cameras present. Outside, he campaigned for all to see

 “Some birthday!
 We’ve got a government that’s out of control,” Trump said.

-Trump has been making frequent stops at local restaurants during his campaign trips, in part to contrast his easy rapport with his supporters with his chief rival, Florida Gov. Ron DeSantis.
-But Tuesday’s stop was different, aimed at showcasing Trump’s continued support from GOP voters and to signal that he remains unbowed by the indictments.
+Trump has been making frequent stops at local restaurants during his campaign trips, in part to contrast his easy rapport with his supporters with his chief Republican rival, Florida Gov. Ron DeSantis.
+But Tuesday’s stop was different, aimed at showcasing Trump’s continued support from GOP voters and signaling that he remains unbowed by the indictments.

-He then headed to the airport for his flight back to New Jersey aboard his personal jet and was expected to deliver remarks later Tuesday night.
+He then headed to the airport for his flight back to New Jersey.
+At Bedminster, he called the 37 felony charges against him “election interference and yet another attempt to rig and steal” an election, repeating false claims about his 2020 loss to Joe Biden.

+Some of Trump's most high-profile supporters turned out Tuesday.
+In Miami, failed U.S. Senate candidate Kari Lake of Arizona, whom Trump endorsed last year, walked through the crowd.
+Among those at Bedminster was election conspiracist Mike Lindell, founder of MyPillow.

 Outside the Miami courthouse earlier in the day, security was tight, with police vehicles blocking a palm tree-lined breezeway and public entrance to the building.
 A helicopter passed overhead at times, and officers circled the perimeter on bicycles.